HIS 101, 102 THE UNITED STATES I & II / 3 credits each

 HIS 353 THE EVOLUTION OF WAR / 3 credits

-This course is an exploration of warfare from earliest times to the present, viewing war as a social institution that must be seen in its fullest cultural context to be understood.
-Attention will be given not only to the historical development of war, but to its interrelationships with society and technology as well.
+An exploration of warfare from earliest times to the present, viewing war as a social institution that must be seen in its fullest cultural context to be understood.
+Students will examine not only the historical development of war, but also its interrelationships with society and technology.
 Although the course focuses mainly on the West, it will have a significant global component in that the military experience of other cultures will serve as a vehicle of comparison.
 Prerequisites: HIS 201 and 202 or permission of instructor.

 HIS 354 THE BYZANTINE EMPIRE / 3 credits

-This course will examine the rise and fall of the Byzantine Empire from 330-1453.
-Major emphasis will be on the political, social, and economic structures of Byzantium and the religion and culture of its peoples.
-The influence of Byzantium on the Slavs, Arabs, Turks, and Western European kingdoms will also be studied.
+The rise and fall of the Byzantine Empire from 330-1453 with emphasis on the political, social, and economic structures of Byzantium and the religion and culture of its peoples.
+In addition, students will study the influence of Byzantium on the Slavs, Arabs, Turks, and Western European kingdoms.
 Prerequisite: HIS 201 or RPH 201 or permission of instructor.
 (Same as RPH 354).

 HIS 355 THE REFORMATION / 3 credits

-This course will explore the causes and consequences of the Reformation.
-Major emphasis will be placed on understanding the role of the major reformers such as Luther, Calvin, and Loyola.
-In addition, we will explore its socio-political and cultural dimensions.
-Prerequisite: HIS 201/RPH 201, or permission of instructor.
+An exploration of the causes and consequences of the Reformation with emphasis on understanding the role of the major reformers such as Luther, Calvin, and Loyola.
+In addition, students will explore its socio-political and cultural dimensions.
+Prerequisite: HIS 201 or RPH 201 or permission of instructor.
 (Same as RPH 358).

 HIS 356 THE SPANISH GOLDEN AGE / 3 credits

-This course examines Spanish culture and society during the Golden Age of the sixteenth and seventeenth centuries.
-Through the study of historical texts, we will explore some of the major issues of the age (the Inquisition, the Counter-Reformation, the problem of ethnic and religious minorities, and the rise and fall of empire).
-Prerequisite: HIS 201, or permission of instructor.
+Spanish culture and society during the Golden Age of the sixteenth and seventeenth centuries.
+Through the study of historical texts, students will explore some of the major issues of the age, including the Inquisition, the Counter-Reformation, the problem of ethnic and religious minorities, and the rise and fall of an empire.
+Prerequisite: HIS 201 or permission of instructor.